 Opelika Share:

-Opelika Share assists qualified elderly and disabled individuals facing financial challenges with payment on a utility bill.
+Opelika Share assists qualified elderly and disabled individuals facing financial challenges with payment on an Opelika Power Services Bill.

 Disaster Services: